henry-malinowski/module-outdated-notifier/README.md

 #### Step 2: Find the License File

-1. Navigate to the `dist/core/` folder within your Foundry VTT data directory.
+1. Navigate to the `dist/core/` folder within your Foundry VTT application directory.
 2. Locate the file named `license.mjs`.
 3. Open this file in a text editor.